 The effort has continued as initially conceived, under its vision statement:

 - To provide choral-symphonic Christian music that is glorifying to God and edifying to men.

 - To present high-quality music that effectively communicates God’s message of salvation and life.

 - To develop musical abilities in aspiring conservative musicians, and to provide a viable outlet for such gifts.

 Lyrica Sacra continues to attempt to provide music that is honoring to God and genuinely edifying to His people and is blessed to know that it has ministered in this way to God’s people.

-* Current board members (2020): Earl Fox, Yuriy Kravets, John Michael Nolt, Carl Swartzentruber.
+* Current board members (2021): Earl Fox, John Michael Nolt, Galen Reed, Stanley Sensenig, and Carl Swartzentruber.